Juniper Berries Juniperus communis, Italy - Buy exquisite spices in our spice shop

-The juniper comes from the evergreen juniper tree (Cupressaceae), which belongs to the species of the cypress family.
-This tree has a height of up to 12 meters.
-It bears close together male (yellow and conical) and female (green and roundish) flowers, which produce the blue juniper berries every two years at different times.
+The juniper comes from the evergreen juniper tree (Cupressaceae), which belongs to the cypress family.
+This tree can grow up to 12 meters in height.
+It produces male (yellow and conical) and female (green and roundish) flowers, which yield the blue juniper berries every two years at different times.

 Aroma and taste

 Juniper Berries have a warm, woody-resinous, slightly sweetish aroma.
-They are very reminiscent of gin and also taste slightly hot.
-Since the 17th century they are used in Holland for the production of gin.
+They are strongly associated with the flavor of gin and have a slightly hot taste.
+Since the 17th century, juniper berries have been used in Holland for gin production.

-Juniper is a wonderfully delicate spice and is present in many spice blends and pickles.
-In Scandinavia it is also used as a pickling spice for moose meat, imparting a delicate flavor.
+Juniper is a versatile spice and is commonly found in spice blends and pickles.
+In Scandinavia, it is used as a pickling spice for moose meat, imparting a delicate flavor.
 Here are some traditional uses of juniper berries:

-- In Germany, France and Austria, the berries are used in combination with cumin to make sauerkraut.
+- In Germany, France, and Austria, the berries are combined with cumin to make sauerkraut.

 Mixture for Meat Making

-To create a meat marinade, place juniper berries, garlic and salt in a mortar and pound everything.
-Then grate your roast (pork, game, lamb).
-For lamb and pork, I recommend the addition of rosemary.
+To create a meat marinade, place juniper berries, garlic, and salt in a mortar and pound them together.
+Then rub the mixture onto your roast (pork, game, lamb).
+For lamb and pork, I recommend adding rosemary.

-Juniper berries can be mixed well with the following spices: wild rosemary, savory, marjoram, thyme, bay leaf, garlic, pepper, salt and caraway.
+Juniper berries complement a variety of other spices, including wild rosemary, savory, marjoram, thyme, bay leaf, garlic, pepper, salt, and caraway.